EmergeTools/ETTrace/README.md

 ETTrace spawns a new thread which captures a stacktrace of the main thread periodically.
 This is sampling based profiling.
 The sampling thread starts either when ettrace.framework is loaded (+load method), or when the CLI sends a message to the application.
 These control messages and the sampled data are communicated using PeerTalk.

-## Adding events to the flamegraph
+## Adding events to the flamechart

-ETTrace supports displaying events in the flamegraph from version v1.0.
+ETTrace supports displaying events in the flamechart from version v1.0.
 You can use them to track user flows in your code, you can easily add them by posting a notification in your code:
 ```swift
 NotificationCenter.default.post(name: Notification.Name(rawValue: "EmergeMetricStarted" | "EmergeMetricEnded"),
                                 object: nil,